 - You may use whole wheat, spelt, buckwheat, or oat flour with good results.

-- Simply use the batter along with your favorite waffle machine to make vegan squash waffles.
+- Use the batter along with your favorite waffle machine to make vegan squash waffles.

-- Storage: Put the leftovers in a covered container place in the refrigerator for up to 7 days.
+- Storage: Put the leftovers in a covered container and place them in the refrigerator for up to 7 days.
 Reheat them in a pan or oven toaster until warmed before serving.

 How to Make Kalabasa Pancakes: